owensgl/intro-genomics/labs/lab_3.md

 there is only one line of items but this can be helpful if you print out very long lists of items.

+The result of our command is a list of all names, in their original order.

 We can also access a column by using its relative position.
 The Name column is the first column, so we're going to print out the first column.